 Blog posts built around lower volume but higher intent keywords bring some of the most valuable traffic to our client’s site.

 For example, a blog post we wrote on insider threat detection tools brings in an average of 17% traffic to the site.
+It also converts that traffic into leads and demo downloads at rate of 0.5%.

 This traffic is valuable because it comes from a high-intent keyword, searched by people looking for a specific solution, aka leads at the “bottom of the funnel.”